Khazen family: Today

-In modern times, Khazen have always represented Keserwan with at least one MP in the Lebanese Parliament.
+In modern times, Khazen have always represented Keserwan with at least one deputy in the Lebanese Parliament.
 They have also been represented in many recent governments.
 Prominent politicians include Cheikh Philippe El Khazen, a prominent doctor and medical professor born in 1921 in Ghosta.
 Cheikh Philippe El Khazen was a member of the Parliament in 1968-1972 and a Co-Founder and Vice President of the Maronite League.
 He was also a member of the European Christian Democratic Party.

 Cheikh Antanios Elias El Khazen from Ballouneh, owner of Kstars Cosmetics international cosmetics brand, was born in 1959.

 Cheikh Elias Choukrallah El Khazen, minister and deputy born in 1927 from Ajaltoun, was a member of Parliament in 1964, 1972, 1992, 1996 and Minister of Interior from 1989 - 1990.
 Cheikh Elias Choukrallah El Khazen as a deputy signed the Taef agreement to end the Lebanese civil war and to return to political normalcy in Lebanon.